chris-k84/Auto-Interface-TwinCAT-Basic/ReadMe.md

-Wrapper class library for the Automation Interface
+Project: This project is to create a wrapper class to help simplify the Automation Interface for use deploying TwinCAT projects to targets.
+It also contains a set of samples for implementing these features as a base guideline for new users.

 Requirements: TwinCAT 3 4022 or higher